Topics in String Theory and Quantum Gravity

-If we take the generator of dilatations $\xi^{\mu}(x)=x^{\mu}$ we would have that, by appliying (\ref{current-conserv}), the corresponding current is conserved if the energy-momentum tensor is traceless.
-This conservation implies that the theory is invariant under scale transformations.
+If we take, however, the vector field generating dilatations, $\xi^{\mu}(x)=x^{\mu}$, the previous equation shows that the energy-momentum tensor would still be conserved if it is traceless,~$T^{\mu}_{\mu}=0$.
+In this case the theory is classically invariant under scale transformations.

-A conformal trasformation is a change of coordinates $x^{\mu}\rightarrow x^{'\mu}$ characterized by the relation
+A conformal trasformation is a change of coordinates $x^{\mu}\rightarrow x'^{\mu}$ characterized by the relation